Updated: Jul 12

 It is illegal for an employer to illegally "discharge or terminate" employees under the California Fair Employment and Housing Act (FEHA).
-The California Family Rights Act (CFRA) and the New Parent Leave Act are two more legislation that may apply (NPLA).
+The California Family Rights Act (CFRA) and the New Parent Leave Act are two more pieces of legislation that may apply (NPLA).

 By "wrongful," is it usually implied that an employee is not hired, promoted, or terminated because of their protected class status based on:

 The FEHA, which is codified in Cal.
-Gov. Code 12900 et seq., applies to employers with five or more employees unless they are the employer's parents, spouse, or child.
+Gov. Code 12900 et seq. applies to employers with five or more employees unless they are the employer's parents, spouse, or child.

 Religious organizations and corporations that are not organized for private profit are likewise exempt from the statute.

 Wrongful termination laws in California prohibit discrimination in all sorts of commercial operations.
 As a result, an employer cannot discriminate based on a protected group.